d4m111/DamAjaxForm/README.md

 		callback: (data,statusType,statusCode,statusText) => {
 			// return {statusType:'error',statusText:'custom error'} // you can set massage in the status label
 			// return {break:'break'}
-		},
-		toggleModal: (element,statusType,action) => {
-			// if callback() returns statusType:'error', toggleModal() will not be called
-			// if callback() returns break:'break', toggleModal() will not be called
-			// If you have the form inside a modal. you could put the code to close it }
+		}
 	})